captainGeech42/do-k8s-chal-2021/README.md

 ## Challenge: Deploy a scalable message queue
 > A critical component of all the scalable architectures are message queues used to store and distribute messages to multiple parties and introduce buffering.
 Kafka is widely used in this space and there are multiple operators like Strimzi or to deploy it.
 For this project, use a sample app to demonstrate how your message queue works.

+I built a simple React app with a NodeJS backend (via HTTP and Websockets) that adds messages to a Kafka topic, and broadcasts them to all clients.
+You can open the demo in multiple tabs, and see messages sent from one tab appear in another.

 A live demo is available [here](http://mq-demo-app.zanderwork.com/).

 ## Deployment: